-For a multi-camera installations, always introduce the cameras one at a time and then readdress them to a non-conflicting static IP address.
+For a multi-camera install, always introduce the cameras one at a time and then re-address them to a non-conflicting static IP address.
 Using the Network Settings page from the camera Web interface or the IP Configuration Tool.